Hotels & Accommodation in Dublin

 What are some of the best kid-friendly hotels in Dublin?

 Some of the best Dublin hotels for kids include King Sitric, The Green, and Clontarf Castle Hotel.
-King Sitric is a kid-friendly hotel in Howth with a guest score of 10 out of 10, offering family-friendly amenities like a free continental breakfast and a snack bar/deli, plus free cots in guestrooms.
+King Sitric is a kid-friendly hotel in Howth with a guest score of 10 out of 10, offering family-friendly amenities like a free cooked-to-order breakfast and a snack bar/deli, plus free cots in guestrooms.
 Check out The Green in City Centre Dublin with a guest score of 9.6.
 This popular hotel has free cots in the guestrooms.
 Clontarf Castle Hotel is another good option with children's meals and a barbecue grill, plus free cots in the guestrooms.
 Find even more kid-friendly hotels in Dublin by using our "Family friendly" filter on Hotels.com when you search.

 What are the top Dublin hotels with a pool?